Can You Sue for Depression After a Car Accident in Pennsylvania?

 Another variable that should be discussed when determining whether a person can develop depression after a crash is the victim’s previous experiences with traumatic events.
 If a victim has a long history of dealing with traumatic events, they may have some issues dealing with subsequent distressing events that occur later in their life.
 Support from a victim’s family and friends is important in helping a victim heal from a psychological wound.
 Victims who do not receive this support have an increased likelihood of dealing with depression.

 Depression is not the only mental illness that may arise from a traumatic event.
 In a study conducted by the National Center for Post-Traumatic Stress Disorder, some individuals who suffer from a mood disorder after a traumatic event are likely to suffer from other mental illnesses such as PTSD.
-To learn more about the causes of depression after a car accident, and whether you or your family member could have grounds to file a claim, you should speak with an experienced car accident lawyer.
+To learn more about the causes of depression after a car accident, and whether you or your family member could have grounds to file a claim, you should speak with an experienced bucks county car accident lawyer.

 When Should You File a Personal Injury Lawsuit for Depression?